awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-product-reviews.md

   + Reviews written by a customer without a verifiable subscription to the product
 + Inappropriate content, including:
   + Content copied from others, including excessive quotations
-  + Phone numbers, postal mailing addresses, and URLs external to Amazon\.com
+  + Contact information or URLs external to Amazon\.com
   + Details about availability or alternate ordering/shipping
   + Videos with watermarks
   + Comments on other reviews visible on the page, because page visibility is subject to change without notice